winston0410/commented.nvim/README.md

 local opts = {
 	comment_padding = " ", -- padding between starting and ending comment symbols
 	keybindings = {n = "<leader>c", v = "<leader>c", nl = "<leader>cc"}, -- what key to toggle comment, nl is for mapping <leader>c$, just like dd for d
-	set_keybindings = true, -- whether or not keybinding is set on setup ex_mode_cmd = "Comment" -- command for commenting in ex-mode, set it null to not set the command initially.
+	prefer_block_comment = false, -- Set it to true to automatically use block comment when multiple lines are selected set_keybindings = true, -- whether or not keybinding is set on setup ex_mode_cmd = "Comment" -- command for commenting in ex-mode, set it null to not set the command initially.
 }